 Determining the size or resolution of an image is a fundamental task in many image processing applications.
 Being able to extract these attributes means you can dynamically modify, display, or analyze image data based on its dimensions.
 Python, equipped with powerful libraries like PIL (Pillow), makes this task straightforward.

-In this article, you will learn how to find the size or resolution of an image using Python.
+In this article, you will learn how to get the image size in Python.
 Explore how to use the Pillow library to accomplish this with clarity and ease.
-Delve into practical examples that demonstrate reading and manipulating image properties.
+Whether you need to get the image dimensions or check the resolution of an image in Python, practical examples that demonstrate reading and manipulating image properties below will help you understand the concept easily.

 Pillow is the friendly PIL fork and an efficient library for opening, manipulating, and saving many different image file formats in Python.
+Using Pillow, you can get the image dimensions and extract the width and height of images easily.
 Here, focus on obtaining the resolution of images in various formats.

 Before diving into the code, ensure that the Pillow library is installed on your system.
 Here's how to install it using pip: